pauljeter/pauljeter-astro/src/content/blog/management-101-giving-feedback.md

 ---
 title: 'Giving Feedback'
 description: 'Giving great feedback is one of the hardest, and most impactful, skills a manager can learn.
-Here's how to get better at it.'
+Here’s how to get better at it.'
 pubDate: '2022-06-04'
 heroImage: '/images/management-101-4.jpg'
 category: 'Management'